RedHatSatellite/satellite-ansible-collection/docs/cvmanager.md

-# Migrating from `cvmanager` to Foreman Ansible Modules
+# Migrating from `cvmanager` to Red Hat Satellite Ansible Collection

 [cvmanager](https://github.com/RedHatSatellite/katello-cvmanager) is a tool to automate Content View management workflows.
-It hasn't been updated in a long time and users are encouraged to migrate to Ansible and the Foreman Ansible Modules.
+It hasn't been updated in a long time and users are encouraged to migrate to Ansible and the Red Hat Satellite Ansible Collection.

 This document documents how the various workflows can be translated into Ansible playbooks.